WTFAcademy/WTF-Ethers/en/03_ReadContract/readme.md

 To create a read-only contract instance, we need to provide three parameters: the contract address, contract `ABI`, and `provider` variable.
 The contract address can be found online, and we have already created the `provider` variable in the previous step.
 But how do we fill in the `ABI`?

 `ABI` (Application Binary Interface) is the standard for interacting with Ethereum smart contracts.
-For more information, refer to [WTF Solidity Tutorials Lesson 27: ABI Encoding](https://github.com/AmazingAng/WTF-Solidity/blob/main/27_ABIEncode/readme.md). `ethers` supports two ways of providing `ABII`:
+For more information, refer to [WTF Solidity Tutorials Lesson 27: ABI Encoding](https://github.com/AmazingAng/WTF-Solidity/blob/main/27_ABIEncode/readme.md). `ethers` supports two ways of providing `ABI`:

 - **Method 1:** Directly input the contract `ABI`.
 You can copy it from the compilation page of Remix, generate it locally when compiling contracts (located in the `artifact` folder), or obtain it from the code page of an open-source contract on Etherscan.
-We will use this method to create an instance of the `WETH` contract:
+We will use this latter approach to create an instance for the `WETH` contract:

 ```javascript
 // Method 1: Copy the full ABI